qwertyllm/CSCI-4830-Project/README.md

-index.html info for site
+index.html info for site. \
-questions.js questions and math area for questions quiz.js system reads and info processing in backend, Also returns best fits and score App.js functionality of app by importing all other important files App.css css structure for the app
+questions.js questions and math area for questions. \
+quiz.js system reads and info processing in backend, also returns best fits and score. \
+App.js functionality of app by importing all other important files. \
+App.css css structure for the app. \

-to push changes to github repository change(cd) to folder of the local repository git add . git commit -m "Description of changes" git push origin master
+to push changes to github repository \
+change(cd) to folder of the local repository \
+git add . \
+git commit -m "Description of changes" \
+git push origin master \

+To do
+update the results page to have nicer features. \
+Update the layout. \
+Make it so an administrator can change the questions in the backend. \
+Updating the readme \
+Focusing on question quality \
+Focus on user experience \

 # Getting Started with Create React App